 Criteria for Outstanding Grade: Performing at the level expected for an intern in the quality of notes, such as histories and physicals and consults, the quality of generating a differential diagnosis and quality of patient care.
 Demonstrating appropriate knowledge on responses to questions of patient care on ward rounds.
-Demonstrating appropriate knowledge in OR and clinics.
-Criteria for outstanding grade: By consensus of attendings and housestaff.
-VIRED DEPARTMENT OF SURGERY Vascular Surgery Sub-Internship at VAMC
+Demonstrating appropriate housestaff. knowledge in (OR and clinics.
+Criteria for outstanding grade: Ву consensus of attendings and

+Vascular Surgery Sub-Internship at VAMC